apokryphus/advanced-combat-system/README.md

 ## 11. COMPATIBILITY
 - Disclaimer: I don't use this version personally.
-- Overhauls such as `Ghost mode` and `W3EE` both require manual script merging.
+- Overhauls such as `Ghost mode` and `W3EE` both require manual script merging, but are for the most part compatible.
+- Compatible with other animation changing mods, such as SCAAR.
+Attack once with light attack while the igni sign is selected to switch to it.
 - Magic Spells has a few incompatibilities, like weapon buffs showing up when they are not supposed to.
 This requires adding code to scripts within Magic Spells to fix this.

  <div align="right">